samra82/Physical_AI_-_Humanoid_Robotics_Book/README.md

 ## Deployment

 The textbook is deployed using **Vercel**.
-You can access the live version here: https://your-vercel-project-url.vercel.app
+You can access the live version here:[ physical-ai-humanoid-robotics-book-mpd9s80be.vercel.app](https://physical-ai-humanoid-robotics-book-steel.vercel.app/)